home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

 If you want to support active reporting of state to Google's server (configuration option `report_state`) and synchronize Home Assistant devices with the Google Home app (`google_assistant.request_sync` service), you will need to create a service account.
 It is recommended to set up this configuration key as it also allows the usage of the following command, "Ok Google, sync my devices".
 Once you have set up this component, you will need to call this service (or command) each time you add a new device in Home Assistant that you wish to control via the Google Assistant integration.
 This allows you to update devices without unlinking and relinking an account (see [below](#troubleshooting)).

-The service account is created by following Step 4 (Enable device sync) of the previous tutorial.
+The service account is created by following Step 4 (Enable device sync) in the previous section [Google Cloud Platform configuration](#google-cloud-platform-configuration).

 Try it with "OK Google, sync my devices" - the Google Home app should import your exposed Home Assistant devices and prompt you to assign them to rooms.